istio/tools/perf_dashboard/README.md

     - On Docker for Mac and Windows, Docker compose comes pre-installed.
 On Linux system, you need to install it directly from [here](https://github.com/docker/compose/releases).

+- Next, update setting.py file in `tools/perf_dashboard/perf_dashboard`:
+    - Disable whitenoise related stuff (which we are using it in production only), which is

+    ```
+    INSTALLED_APPS: 'whitenoise.runserver_nostatic',
+    MIDDLEWARE: 'whitenoise.middleware.WhiteNoiseMiddleware',
+    ```

+    - Change `DEBUG` mode to be `True` instead of what we set `False` in production deployment.

-- Then, cd to the root directory of istio performance dashboard, which should be `tools/perf_dashboard` and run
+- Then, cd to the root directory of perf dashboard, which is ``tools/perf_dashboard` and run:

     ```bash
     docker-compose up
     ```

     to build and run the container.
-If your build is successful, open your browser, go to `localhost:8000` to access this application.
+If your build is successful, open your browser, go to `localhost:8000`, you should be able to access the application.

 ## Project Overview